mikmart/bext_msvc_x86_64_windows/README.md

 An MSVC codegen plugin for [bext-lang/b](https://github.com/bext-lang/b).
 It generates [MASM](https://learn.microsoft.com/en-us/cpp/assembler/masm/microsoft-macro-assembler-reference?view=msvc-170) assembly, which has some peculiarities.
 See below.

+When used with an MSVC build of the compiler, this plugin lets you work on Windows without the need for a GNU toolchain.
 For the time being must be used with [mikmart/b@msvc](https://github.com/mikmart/b/tree/msvc) to compile the compiler with MSVC.

 ## Requirements